 Bloomberg this morning publishes an IMF report suggesting that up to 12% of SMEs may go bankrupt this year – triple the normal rate – without tax and social A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. contribution relief.
 The rate could be as high as 20% in the services sector.

 Americas – Indices & earnings part ways

 With Kanye West scrapping his presidential bid and index futures falling, US markets closed up to the tune of 0.91% for the S&P, 3.95% for the Russel 2000.

 Yesterday’s data exceeded expectations, the Empire State Manufacturing Index up to 17.2 in June, import and export prices increasing by 1.4% and 10.7%, respectively.

-In Canada, interest rates were maintained at 0.25%.
+In Canada, The cost of accessing money not owned. rates were maintained at 0.25%.
 The central bank plans to continue its weekly $5bn assets purchase plan, still targeting a 2% inflation rate.

 Commodities – Mexico departs

 Oil yesterday performed a perfect double bottom upon the EIA’s confirmation of a 7.5mB drawdown, nevertheless losing 40 cents on the barrel throughout the session.